 - Shakespeare In Love Quotes – Quotes on love from the master

-- Shakespeare On Food And Drink – As you’ll see, food and drink played an important part in many Shakespeare plays
+- Shakespeare Quotes On Drink & Shakespeare Quotes On Food – As you’ll see, food and drink played an important part in many Shakespeare plays

 - The meaning of ‘dudgeon’ in Macbeth’s dagger speech

 - Shakespeare Monologues